layilin/SP23-33852/content/_excerpts/animals.md

 - Each nautic art the reeling seamen try:
 - The storm redoubles: death rides every wave:
 - Down by the board the cracking masts they hew;
-- And heave their precious cargo in the main.
+- And heave their precious cargo in the main....

 > VER.
 265. *Cathäy*\] An old name for China.